 The OMHA Cross-Over fee is $52.00 for all officials.
-Cross-Over Registration with the OMHA must include Payment, proof of Recertification, proof of Speak Out Certification or on-line equivalent Respect in Sport / Activity Leader Program, and a Criminal Declaration Form or Criminal Record Check with VSS.
+Cross-Over Registration with the OMHA must include Payment, proof of Recertification, proof of Speak Out Certification or on-line equivalent Respect in Sport / Activity Leader Program, and a Criminal Offence Declaration Form or Criminal Record Check with VSS.
 The cut off date to have all Cross-over registrations to the OMHA office is October 31st.
-Registrations must be submitted to the OMHA office in order to be eligible to skate the 2015-16 season.
+Registrations must be submitted to the OMHA office in order to be eligible to skate the 2016-17 season.

 This 3 hour clinic provides instruction to individuals filling the important role of the Off-Ice Official in the Timekeeper box in local Arenas throughout the OMHA.
 Curriculum includes Hockey Canada and OMHA Rules, Regulations, Policies, and Procedures.
 Roles and Responsibilities of the Off-Ice Official, including pre-game and post-game will also be covered in the Clinic.
 For further information, including hosting an Off-Ice Officials Clinic, contact the OMHA Office.

 If you have been registered in hockey previously as a Player, Coach, Official, or Trainer you can access your profile on the Hockey Canada Registry by establishing an eHockey account.
 Click on the following document to set up access.